 Certification Authority Authorization (CAA) Records

 By adding a Certification Authority Authorization (CAA) record, website owners exert more control over their digital identity and protect against fraudulent SSL Certificate issuance.
-These records empower website owners by providing a mechanism to control which Certificate Authorities (CAs) are permitted to issue SSL Certificates for their domains, reducing the risk of fraudulent SSL Certificates being generated and deployed by malicious actors.
+These records provide a mechanism to control which Certificate Authorities (CA) are permitted to issue SSL Certificates for a given domain, reducing the risk of fraudulent SSL Certificates being generated and deployed by malicious actors.

 Why Use Certification Authority Authorization (CAA) Records